AdobeDocs/commerce-extensibility/src/pages/webhooks/use-cases.md

 }
 ```

-## Overwrite of tax calculation
+## Overwrite tax calculation

-When a shopper goes to the checkout, a third-party system calculate taxes based on quote details and overwrite taxes values.
+When a shopper goes to the checkout, a third-party system calculates taxes based on quote details and overwrites the default tax values.

 **webhook.xml configuration:**